Jaymon/chef-cookbooks/repo/README.md

   * user -- the user to pull the repo
   * branch -- the branch for the repo to pull
   * repo -- the remote repo you want to pull from
+  * notifies -- list of lists, if you want [to notify other listeners when the code changes](https://docs.chef.io/resource_common.html#notifications) you can use this key

 So, you would configure it like this (in an environment file):